1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Today’s vehicles come with ever-more-complex and expensive headlamps (high-intensity-discharge bulbs, headlamps that point around turns, etc.).
 At the same time, we’re keeping our cars longer than ever, with the average age now around 11 years.

 Notice those yellowed-out, hazy headlamps on older cars?
-It's not just an aesthetic problem—headlights like that just don’t produce as much light (as proven in testing by AAA).
+It’s not just an aesthetic problem—headlights like that just don’t produce as much light (as proven in testing by AAA).

 Installation requires only a hairdryer, a spray bottle, and some patience.